-No one knows exactly what causes canker sores, but many factors are thought to put a person at risk.
+No one knows exactly what causes canker sores, also known as aphthous ulcers.
+Many factors are thought to put a person at risk for them.
 Diet may play a part.
-People who have nutritional deficiencies of folic acid, vitamin B12, and iron seem to develop canker sores more often, as do those who have food allergies.
-Canker sores also can indicate an immune system problem.
+People whose diets are low in folic acid, vitamin B12, and iron seem to develop canker sores more often, as do people with food allergies.

-Mouth injuries, such as biting the inside of the lip or even brushing too hard and damaging the delicate lining inside the mouth, also seem to bring on canker sores.
-Sodium lauryl sulfate (SLS), an ingredient in many toothpastes and mouthwashes, has been linked to canker sores and is thought to prolong the healing time of the sores.
+Mouth injuries (like biting the inside of the lip or even brushing too hard and damaging the delicate lining inside the mouth) also seem to bring on canker sores.
+Sodium lauryl sulfate (SLS), an ingredient in many toothpastes and mouthwashes, has been linked to canker sores, and sometimes the sores can be a sign of an immune system problem.

-Although anyone can get them, young people in their teens and early twenties seem to get them most often, and women are twice as likely to develop them as men.
+About 1 in 5 people regularly get bothersome canker sores, which can make eating, drinking, and even brushing teeth a real pain.
+Young people in their teens and early twenties seem to get them most often, and women are twice as likely to develop them as men.
 Some girls and women find that they get canker sores at the start of their menstrual periods.

-Signs and Symptoms
+What Are the Signs and Symptoms of Canker Sores?

 Canker sores usually appear as round, painful open sores that have a white or yellowish coating and a red "halo" around them.
-They tend to be small (¼ inch, or 6 millimeters across) and shallow, but occasionally they might be larger and deeper.
+Most are small (¼ inch, or 6 millimeters across) and shallow, but occasionally can be larger and deeper.

 It takes about 2 weeks for canker sores to heal.
 During this time, the sores can be painful, although the first 3 to 4 days are usually the worst.
 Unless they are very large or deep, they usually heal without scarring.